Kansas lawmakers botched the drafting of a new anti-trans law, agency attorney says

 TOPEKA, Kan. -- Kansas legislators botched the drafting of a new law aimed at preventing transgender people from changing how their sex is listed on their driver's licenses, a state agency's lawyer argued in a court filing made public Tuesday.

+Kelly announced last month that the state would continue changing transgender people's driver's licenses to reflect their gender identities, despite an new anti-transgender rights law that took effect July 1.
+If Kobach's lawsuit is successful, Kansas would become one of the few states that don’t allow such changes.

+“It is a poorly written law,” said Adam Kellogg, a 20-year-old University of Kansas student, one of the five transgender people, who are seeking to intervene in Kobach's lawsuit.
+“It was meant to be hateful.”

-An anti-transgender rights law that took effect July 1 conflicts with another law governing what appears on driver's licenses, Kansas Department of Revenue attorney Ted Smith said.
+Kansas Department of Revenue attorney Ted Smith argued that the new law conflicts with another governing what appears on driver's licenses.
 The department's motor vehicles division issues driver's licenses, and Smith said the division still must follow the older law because it applies specifically to driver's licenses.
 The new law does not mention them.

 “There is a remedy available to the Legislature," Smith wrote in his filing, saying lawmakers can consider changing the driver's license law next year.
-They've adjourned for this year.
+They have adjourned for this year.

 The Department of Revenue says more than 500 people have changed the sex listing on their driver's licenses since July 2019, including 172 last month alone.